Immigration to Europe: Opposition

-Since the years 1970s–1980s, the European continent has been increasingly targeted by waves of unauthorized immigrants from Africa, the Middle East, and other regions of the world, primarily affecting the countries of Southern Europe (such as Spain, Italy, Greece, and Malta).
+Since the years 1970s–1980s, the European continent has seenunauthorized immigrantsfrom Africa, the Middle East, and other regions of the world, primarily arriving in the countries of Southern Europe (such as Spain, Italy, Greece, and Malta).
 Among the member states of the European Union, "migration constitutes the greatest concern to EU citizens".

 According to a Yougov poll in 2018, majorities in all seven polled countries were opposed to accepting more migrants: Germany (72%), Denmark (65%), Finland (64%), Sweden (60%), United Kingdom (58%), France (58%), and Norway (52%).

 A February 2017 poll of 10,000 people in 10 European countries by Chatham House found on average a majority (55%) were opposed to further Muslim immigration, with opposition especially pronounced in a number of countries: Poland (71%), Austria (65%), Hungary (64%), Belgium (64%), and France (61%).
 Except for Poland, all of those had recently suffered jihadist terror attacks or been at the centre of a refugee crisis.
 Of those opposed to further Muslim immigration, 3/4 classify themselves as on the right of the political spectrum.
 Of those self-classifying as on the left of the political spectrum, 1/3 supported a halt.